salaGasno/nsgProject/production-line-belt.md

 ## Line Service

-The state machine controls the moving platform depending on a sensory input and feeds boxes in a pre-determined fashion from left to right.
+The state machine controls the pneumatic ram's moving platform depending on a sensory input and feeds boxes in a pre-determined fashion from left to right.

 https://github.com/user-attachments/assets/62355579-662a-4570-8a21-ec45b6ff8299